Updated December 2022

-A commitment is a verbal or written promise made by an oil and gas company to a landowner.
-Generally, a commitment relates to activities or operations that are not strictly required by the AER’s guidelines or regulations.
-For example, a company may commit to painting its compressor green to better blend in with the surroundings.
+A commitment is a verbal or written promise by an energy resource development company to a landowner.
+A commitment relates to activities or operations not strictly required by the AER’s guidelines or regulations.
+For example, a company may commit to painting its compressor to blend in with the surroundings.

 Does the AER enforce commitments?

-While the AER encourages parties to reach agreements to resolve outstanding issues and concerns, commitments are basically private arrangements between parties.
-The AER has no authority to enforce commitments between a landowner and a company that are not included in a written agreement.
+Although the AER encourages parties to reach agreements to resolve outstanding issues and concerns, commitments are private arrangements between parties.
+The AER cannot enforce commitments between a landowner and a company not included in a written agreement.

-The Responsible Energy Development Act contains provisions that allow landowners to register their private surface agreements with the AER’s Private Surface Agreements Registry.
+The Responsible Energy Development Act contains provisions that allow landowners to register their private surface agreements (PSA) with the AER’s PSA registry.
 If a landowner feels that a company is not meeting a term or condition of a registered agreement, they may ask the AER to determine whether they are or not.
 If the AER determines a company has failed to comply with a term or condition of a PSA, it may issue an order to comply.
-Please see EnerFAQs How to Register a Private Surface Agreement for more information.
+Please see EnerFAQ How to Register a Private Surface Agreement to learn more.

 What is a condition?

-A condition is a requirement of the AER that it includes in a licence, approval, or permit.
-A condition adds to or expands upon existing AER guidelines or requirements.
-Generally, conditions are imposed by hearing panels and listed in the related decision report.
+A condition is an AER requirement included in a licence, approval, or permit that adds to or expands on existing AER guidelines or requirements.
+A hearing panel may also impose conditions as noted in their decision report.

-An example of a condition is requiring an operator of a pipeline on private property to mark the pipeline locations at each existing fence line and provide the landowner with an accurate drawing showing all pipeline rights-of-way on the property and the location of the pipeline within the rights-of-way.
+An example of a condition is requiring an operator of a pipeline on private property to mark the pipeline locations at each existing fence line and provide the landowner with an accurate drawing showing all pipeline rights-of-way on the property and the pipeline location within the rights-of-way.

-Since conditions typically form part of an AER approval and are an extension of the powers granted to the AER by government acts and regulations, the AER has the authority to enforce a breach of a condition.
-A company must comply with conditions or it will be in breach of its licence, approval, or permit and be subject to enforcement action by the AER.
-Enforcement of a licence, approval, or permit includes enforcement of the conditions of that approval.
+Because conditions typically form part of an AER approval and are an extension of the powers granted to the AER by government acts and regulations, the AER has the authority to enforce a breach of a condition.
+A company must comply with conditions or be in breach of its licence, approval, or permit and subject to enforcement action by the AER.

 Why does the AER list conditions in some of its decision reports?

-The AER lists additional conditions in decision reports to ensure that the decision and the reason why it made its decision are clear.
-If the AER decides to attach conditions to a licence, approval, or permit, the decision report will explain the circumstances that led the AER to include these conditions.
+The AER lists additional conditions in decision reports to ensure that the decision and the reason it was made are clear.
+If the AER decides to attach conditions to a licence, approval, or permit, the decision report will explain the circumstances that led the hearing panel to include these conditions.
 Similarly, if the commitments made by a party have influenced the AER’s decision, it will record these commitments in the decision report.

 How does the AER follow up on conditions that result from a hearing?